Technical Due Diligence Checklist for the Investor and Founder

 - Create a data room — Organize documentation for easy access

-Technical due diligence isn't about having perfect technology—no early-stage company does.
-It's about demonstrating that you understand your technical risks, have a plan to address them, and can articulate tradeoffs clearly.
+Technical due diligence is about showing investors that you understand your technical risks, have a plan to address them, and can articulate tradeoffs with evidence.